techlore/VPN-reviews/README.md

 We don't care about affiliate rates (or if you have one at all) to get your review completed.
 We don't evaluate what services to review or how they perform based on affiliate plans.
 [View more information here.](https://github.com/techlore/VPN-reviews#affiliate-plans--sponsorships)

 ### 'We want to sponsor a...'
-We don't accept any form of sponsorships on our videos.
+We don't accept any form of VPN sponsors on our videos.
 [View more information here.](https://github.com/techlore/VPN-reviews#affiliate-plans--sponsorships)

 ### 'So How Do I Get a Review?'
 Great question!